patternfly/patternfly-org/packages/v4/src/content/developer-resources/accessibility-development.md

 ### Icons
-Icons are _decorative_ if you can remove an icon without affecting the information that is presented on the page.
-Icons are _semantic_ when they provide information that otherwise isn't present, such as indicating status, indicating type of alert message, or replacing text as button labels.
-When an icon is semantic, the meaning must be provided in alternative ways to the user.

-Add `aria-hidden="true"` for all icons, either to the icon element or a parent element of the icon.
+Add `aria-hidden='true' for all icons, either to the icon element or a parent element of the icon.
 This renders the icon as something that assistive devices can ignore.

+When accessibility is concerned, there are two main categories of icons:
+- **Decorative icons** are icons that can be removed without affecting the page's information.
+- **Semantic icons** are icons that provide information that isn't present on the page.
+For example, semantic icons can represent status, indicate an alert message type, or replace text as button labels.

+The meaning of a semantic icon must be provided in alternative ways to the user.
 Additionally, follow these guidelines for semantic icons:

 - Add a label for the icon in tooltip text that displays on hover and on focus for focusable elements.